dotnet/interactive/README.md

 ### REPLs

-.NET Interactive can be used as the execution engine for REPLs.
-For an example using a CLI, see [.NET REPL](https://github.com/jonsequitur/dotnet-repl).
+.NET Interactive can be used as the execution engine for REPLs as well.
+The experimental [.NET REPL](https://github.com/jonsequitur/dotnet-repl) is one example of a command line REPL built on .NET Interactive.
 In addition, .NET REPL can actually be used to set up automation for your Polyglot Notebooks.

 ### Small factor devices